deadbok/project_network/recovery/README.md

 service ssh restart
 ```

-## 5.1.2  Add another network card to the virtual machine
+### 5.1.2  Add another network card to the virtual machine

 Open the properties for the virtual machine, and add another network card with a Host-only connection.
 ![Add Host-Only Network](../images/vmware-add-host-only-net.png)
+> Adding a network card using Host-only to allow connecting from the host.

 After these steps simply get an address for the new interface on the server vm.
 There is no need to make any more changes to configuration files since this is a temporary management connection.
 To get an IP address for eth1 (assuming this is the name of the new network device) in the server vm run the following as root: